Shared Instances

 For the best performance, it’s recommended to use a different database index 0-15 for each WordPress installation, by using the database configuration option.

 By default, Redis has 16 databases.
-This can be increased to in your redis.conf without any performance impacts.
+This can be increased in your redis.conf without any performance impacts.

 define('WP_REDIS_CONFIG', [